|A view of the Western Soutpansberg from Diepkloof.|

 • Altitudinal selection

-• Dragon Lizard home ranges
+• Dragon Lizard home ranges and habitat selection

 • Herpetological sampling techniques